CodingEnthusiastic/CodeThrone/README.md

 ---

 ## Overview
-**Building Wonders** is a full-stack web application that brings together competitive programming, collaborative problem-solving, and social interaction.
+**CodeThrone** is a full-stack web application that brings together competitive programming, collaborative problem-solving, and social interaction.
 Users can participate in coding contests, discuss solutions, chat in real-time, and track their progress.
 The platform is ideal for students, professionals, and coding enthusiasts looking to improve their skills and connect with others.

 ---